usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 ##### Plugin Logging

 V2X Hub plugins have a seperate logging implementation `tmx::utils::PLOG`.
-This logger does not need to be initialized in the plugin, simply calling the macros will with an appropriate log level will trigger log statements.
+This logger does not need to be initialized in the plugin, simply calling the macros with an appropriate log level will trigger log statements.
 The `tmx::utils::PluginClient` base class will check **LogLevel** and **LogOutput** configuration parameters to configure the logger.

 **LogLevel** sets logging level of the Plugin.
 Below is a hiearchy of available log levels.
 The default is typically INFO, although the configuration parameter “LogLevel” can be set in the manifest or in the V2X Hub UI.